 Work is a significant contributor of stress for most Londoners, and not only does it have an impact on our health, job-related stress is becoming increasingly harmfull to businesses globally, causing absenteeism and reduced levels of performance.
-But, as workplace designers, there are ways we can take when designing your new office that will help you create a less stressful environment for your staff.
+But as workplace design experts, there are ways we can take when designing your new office fit out that will help you create a less stressful environment for your staff.

 Design for employee control.

-By allowing space for collaboration you are not only encouraging teamwork and innovation but also helping to minimise digital communications.
-The act of constantly checking for new messages puts us into a constant “high alert state”.
+By allowing space for collaboration in your office fit out you are not only encouraging teamwork and innovation but also helping to minimise digital communications.
+The act of constantly checking for new messages puts us into a constant “high alert state.”
 A well designed collaboration space will reduce any physical barriers and encourage more face-to-face interaction, curbing endless email chains.

 The creation of real interaction is only part of the equation.
 Face-to-face interaction itself is linked directly to a reduction in stress.
 As humans are inherently social beings, research has shown that those who rely more on digital means of communication also report higher rates of stress and anxiety.

-Most offices have a tea point with facilities to make drinks and store lunch items, but does the space you have encourage employees to take sufficient time out and unwind.
+Most office fit outs have a tea point with facilities to make drinks and store lunch items, but does the space you have encourage employees to take sufficient time out and unwind.
 Regular breaks that allow us time away from our desks and computers are essential to our mental wellbeing.

 By creating an inviting breakout space your staff will feel more ok to take a break and unwind with their colleagues, talk about their work and get support if they are feeling under pressure.
 In the right setting, we often encourage employers to consider incorporating miscellaneous items such as a pool table or table tennis as these help further to facilitate interaction, inclusion and comradery between your staff and further alleviating feelings of anxiety.